“There is hope. There is help. This is the message I want clients to hear.”

 La Ventana has been relentless in its mission to be able to serve males and females who suffer with both eating disorders and comorbid diagnoses of both substance abuse and eating disorders.
 In order to serve this population we needed more residential beds.
 In turn, we applied for residential licensing in our Santa Barbara (La Vista) home in October 2014 and our Thousand Oaks (Bruce Circle) home in August 2015.
 We are overjoyed to announce that we have been approved for residential licensing at both houses this week.
 These two additional licenses increase our residential eating disorder beds from six to eighteen.
 We now have a total of three spectacular and warm homes where we can provide our sophisticated and compassionate treatment for males and females alike, whether they suffer from an eating disorder or simultaneous eating disorder and substance abuse issues.

-We have decided to provide our residential clients with PHP and IOP step down services in our magnificent Santa Monica and Santa Barbra locations.
+We have decided to provide our residential clients with PHP and IOP step down services in our magnificent Santa Monica and Santa Barbara locations.
 In these two internationally recognized and beautiful cities our clients can live in our transitional living homes and gradually practice their recovery, living life on life’s terms, growing and thriving with a healthier mind, body and spirit.
-Our Westlake and Encino offices will remain as local PHP and IOP centers to continue to serve the local community needs when living at ones’ home is a safe and viable option.
+Our Westlake Offices will remain as local PHP and IOP centers to continue to serve the local community needs when living at ones’ home is a safe and viable option.

 Substance Abuse Programs